Luckington

-Luckington is a village and civil parish in the southern Cotswolds, in north-west Wiltshire, England, about 6+1/2 mi west of Malmesbury.
-The village is on the B4040 road linking Malmesbury and Old Sodbury.
+Luckington is a village and civil parish in the southern Cotswolds, in northwest Wiltshire, England, about 6+1/2 mi west of Malmesbury.
+The village is on the B4040 road linking Malmesbury and Chipping Sodbury.
 The parish is on the county border with Gloucestershire and includes the village of Alderton and the hamlet of Brook End.

 Geography

 The Cotswolds are designated as an Area of Outstanding Natural Beauty (AONB) which means it is recognised as containing some of Britain's finest countryside.
 As such it is protected as a special landscape of national importance.
 The area covers 790 square miles, of which some 80% is farmland.
 The region is delineated by the belt of rich limestone – the source of building materials for cottages, fine buildings and churches.
 The limestone Cotswold stone in the northern Cotswolds is a rich honey coloured brown which gradually grades creamier towards the south at Luckington.

 Badminton House is just across the county border, about 1+3/4 mi southwest of Luckington village.
 Parkland of the Badminton estate extends a short distance into Luckington parish.

 In a valley to the south of the village, seasonal springs are the source of the Bristol Avon.
 The Avon, from Luckington, passes through Malmesbury and Chippenham towards Bath and Bristol.
 The 17th-century writer John Aubrey was probably referring to one of these springs when he wrote: "In this village is a fine spring called Hancock's-well… It cures the itch and Scabbe; it hath done much good to the eies," and again the editor Jackson adds: "Hancock's well is still resorted to for the cure of sick dogs, bad legs and the like".
 J H P Pafford et al. tell us that at the time of writing the well still had the reputation of being good for the eyes.
 Hancock's well still flows strongly in its stone culvert down to the river close by.